guagua-paopao/yolo11-tensorrt-windows/README.md

 out/
 ```

-Then configure and build the project.
+Then configure and build the required targets.

 The executable files are usually generated in: